github/codeql/docs/codeql/ql-language-reference/types.rst

 When you define a class, that class also inherits all non-:ref:`private` member predicates and fields from its supertypes.

-You can :ref:`override <overriding-member-predicates>` or :ref:`shadow <final-extensions>` those predicates and fields (depending on whether they are final) to give them a more specific definition.
+Depending on whether they are final, you can :ref:`override <overriding-member-predicates>` or :ref:`shadow <final-extensions>` those predicates and fields to give them a more specific definition.

 .. _characteristic-predicates: